ctoestreich/CoffeeScriptAntTasks/README.md

 * `<arg>` - contains an argument to pass to the JavaScript code.
 May be used multiple times.
 Must contain an attribute named `value` which is the value to pass to the JavaScript code.
   Note that this is similar to the `Exec` task.

+  An `<arg>` element may specify an attribute named `type` whose value is `file`, in which case the argument is passed to JavaScript as a `java.io.File` object.
+The `value` attribute should contain a file name relative to the Project's `basedir` attribute.

 When the JavaScript code runs, the following variables will be set: